 - Heat skillet, add the oil and sauté the vegetables with the olives till tender.
 Toss in the flax seeds and sesame seeds.
 Remove from heat and cover to keep warm.

-- For sauce combine the ingredients together.
-Place in a saucepan and keep stirring until mixture thickens adjusting liquid until the desired texture is reached.
+- For the sauce combine the ingredients together.
+Place in a saucepan and keep stirring until the mixture thickens adjusting liquid until the desired texture is reached.
 Season with Tamari soy sauce or salt.